MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel-configure-services.md

 1. Select **Create** to create the event subscription endpoint for recording.

+> [!NOTE]
+> Make sure you enter the correct set of **Microsoft Entra Tenant ID** and **Microsoft Entra Application ID or URL** that matches the ones defined in your org.
 It can take up to 15 minutes to sync.
-If you get an error like "Webhook validation handshake failed," then retry this step after a few minutes.
+If you get an error like "Webhook validation handshake failed", verify your credentials and then retry this step after a few minutes.

 ## Set up call recording webhook